pacchio/menu-advisor-model/README.md

 ## Deploy

-The application is deployed to AWS Lambda using GitHub Actions.

-- When a push is made to the `main` branch, the **GitHub Action** is triggered
-- The `.github/workflows/deploy.yml` file contains the configuration of the action
+The **Menu Advisor Model** is deployed to **AWS Lambda** and exposed via **AWS API Gateway**, enabling RESTful API access.
+The deployment is automated using GitHub Actions on every push to the `main` branch.

+---

+### Key Components & Advantages

+1. **AWS Lambda**:
+   - **Serverless**: No infrastructure management, scales automatically.
+   - **Cost-Efficient**: Pay-per-execution pricing model.

+2. **AWS API Gateway**:
+   - **Simplified API Management**: Routes requests to Lambda, handles authentication, rate limiting, and CORS.
+   - **Scalability**: Automatically scales with traffic spikes.
+   - **Security**: Built-in request validation and integration with AWS security services.

+3. **Amazon ECR**:
-- It creates the docker image using the `Dockerfile`
+   - Stores the Docker image used by Lambda for consistent deployments.

+---

+### Deployment Steps

+1. **Checkout Code**: Fetch the latest code from the `main` branch.
+2. **Configure AWS Credentials**: Securely authenticate with AWS using GitHub Secrets.
+3. **Build & Push Docker Image**:
+   - Build the Docker image with environment variables (API keys, database URI).
-- Push the docker image to the **ECR** (Elastic Container Registry)
+   - Push the image to Amazon ECR.
+4. **Update Lambda**:
-- Deploy the application to AWS Lambda
+   - Deploy the new image to AWS Lambda.
+   - Configure environment variables for the Lambda function.

 ## Test Endpoint